Experienced Commercial Engaging Pragmatic Creative

 Retention and performance

-W hatever the outcome, be that a parting of the ways or restoration of a working relationship, specialist skills are required to help employees and employers out of a painful impasse.
+W hatever the outcome, be that the restoration of a working relationship or a parting of the ways, specialist skills are required to help employees and employers out of a painful impasse.
 If you appoint Amanda in an employment case, you can be sure that all the options will be fully explored to find a way forward.

 Early involvement can reduce the risk of long-term consequences for both employee and employer.